 Sourced in Powys, Wales, with bottles made with UK-sourced raw materials.

 Our water remains not-for-export outside the UK to minimise our carbon footprint.

 The first & only UK water brand to achieve BSI PAS 2060 carbon neutrality standard.

 Our ethical glass is lightweight and made with at least 35% recycled glass.

-Belu plastic bottles are made with at least 50% recycled plastic coming from UK bottles.
+Belu plastic bottles are made 100% from recycled plastic bottles.